 By Mitch Peeke.

 Editors note: in 2016 the Airfields of Britain Conservation Trust erected an airfield marker outside of Cascades Leisure Centre to commemorate and mark the location of RAF Gravesend.

 *1 Photo from The Airship Heritage Trust website.

 *3 The Mail online published a report on the discovery of a Highball bomb found in Loch Striven, Scotland in July 2017.

+*5 The Independent news website– “Secrets of the devastation caused by Grand Slam, the largest WWII bomb ever tested in the UK.”
+Published 22/1/14 The Barnes Wallis Foundation website has a great deal of information, pictures and clips of Barnes Wallis.
 A list of memorials, current examples of both Upkeep and Highball bombs, and displays of material linked to Barnes Wallis, is available through the Sir Barnes Wallis (unofficial) website.